 - Compare your actual expenses – at the end of each period, go back to your budget and look at how much you actually received and spent.
 Did you have the right amount?
 If not – why?
 Make changes to your budget as you need to.
 If you forgot to include something, then add it in, or if you thought something would be more expensive than it was you may consider reducing the amount.

 Budgeting Apps and Spending TrackersTOP

-Budgeting apps come in all shapes and sizes and a few good examples are listed below:
+Budgeting apps and websites come in all shapes and sizes and a few good examples are listed below: